Lago Agrio oil field: Remediation

+Texaco in Chevron avoided financial disclosure of the lawsuit in Ecuador until Chevron's 2008 SEC Form 10K was filed in early 2009.
+Chevron's firms financial statements have not recognized any financial responsibility to the communities in Ecuador who have been harmed by oil spills and contamination.

 Impact

 Lago Agrio is most often described as an "outpost" with buildings that "look thrown together".
 Its roads and airport are the result of industrialization efforts by Texaco.
 The oil boom correlated with a rise in crime including contract killings which are rarely investigated.
 These have claimed the lives of Pablo Fajardo's brother and one of his friends.
 Some of the earliest reports of damage to the community concern the practice of Texaco using its oil to clean the roads, causing rashes for some of the locals who walk on them barefoot.
 Accidents including crashes of oil tanker trucks and fatal collisions with pedestrians have all been attributed to the slippery roads.
 In 2003, it was estimated that 2.4 million acres of rainforest had been destroyed by oil operations across Ecuador.

 An excess rate of cancer is one of the most commonly alleged health effects of the oil waste.
 Attempts to quantify this have varied widely with "130% higher" and "30 times higher" being among the quoted findings.
 Pablo Fajardo stated that by 2019, the pollution had caused 2,000 cancer deaths.
 Luis Yanza pointed out that Lago Agrio residents are uniquely vulnerable to cancer as the nearest treatment facility is a full day's drive away in Quito.
 Apart from maintaining its lack of responsibility for the bulk of the pollution, Chevron has maintained that there is no causal link between the produced water and cancer.
 Critics have pointed to an American study from 1987 which found increased cancer incidence from much lower volumes of produced water that were poured into streams.
 A 2017 study from Ecuador has been used to dispute this as well.
 Since the pits that were left uncovered were also left unfenced, local farmers have reported casualties among their livestock.
 Fishing tribes have described sick or dead fish in rivers close to the covered and uncovered pits.
 Chevron has instead blamed the water contamination on improperly routed sewers.
 As the vast majority of Ecuadorians in Lago Agrio do not have a centralized water supply, some of them have described rainwater as their cleanest alternative to the local rivers.
 In March 2020, James North wrote in The Nation that "[f]ive peer-reviewed scientific studies have shown an increased incidence of cancer and other health risks in the area.
 (Chevron funded its own peer-reviewed study, which claimed to find no such cancer risk)".